cloudfoundry/community/orgs/readme.md

 ### Github Teams for Working Group Areas
 Github Teams for the TOC, all Working Group Leads, Working Groups and Working Group Areas are generated according to [rfc-0014-github-teams-and-access.md](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0014-github-teams-and-access.md).
-Repositories listed in the working group yaml block that belong to github organizations other than `cloudfoundry` are ignored.
+Repositories listed in the working group yaml block that belong to github organizations other than the one specified in the working group yaml (default github organization is `cloudfoundy`) are ignored.

 ### Branch Protection Rules